jtlocsei/electric-with-firebase-auth/README.md

 Exception in thread "main" java.lang.NoClassDefFoundError: hyperfiddle/electric3$Apply (wrong name: hyperfiddle/electric3$apply)
 ```

-I believe this error occurs due to a case-sensitivity issue with the Clojure compiler when compiling `hyperfiddle.electric3/apply` and `hyperfiddle.electric3/Apply` on case-insensitive filesystems (like the default macOS filesystem).
+I think this error occurs due to a case-sensitivity issue with the Clojure compiler when compiling `hyperfiddle.electric3/apply` and `hyperfiddle.electric3/Apply` on case-insensitive filesystems (like the default macOS filesystem).
 Both functions try to compile to the same filename on a case-insensitive system, causing the conflict.

-### Solution

 The most reliable solution is to build the uberjar inside a Docker container with a case-sensitive filesystem.
 The starter app includes a Dockerfile.builder for this purpose.
 To build the uberjar, use this one-liner, which builds the app inside Docker and extracts the resulting jar file, which will work correctly with `java -jar target/app.jar`.